undtrekie/EECS678Project1/README.md

        -Appending '&' on to any executable allows for background execution

     >
-       -Used in conjunction with '&', '>' allows all output of the bacground executing program to be redirected to a file.
-Does not allow the same with programs not runing in the background.
+       -Used in conjunction with '&', '>' allows all output of the background executing program to be redirected to a file.
+Does not allow the same with programs not running in the background.

     |
        -Allows output of one command to be piped as input to the next command.